-In this tutorial we will show you how to install Django on CentOS 8.
+In this tutorial, we will show you how to install Django on CentOS 8.
 For those of you who didn’t know, Django is a popular Python framework for writing web applications.
-Web frameworks like Django provide a set of tools which helps the developer to write the application faster as the framework takes care of the internal structure, thus the developer needs to take care of the application development only.
-Django is free and open source software.
+Web frameworks like Django provide a set of tools that helps the developer to write the application faster as the framework takes care of the internal structure, thus the developer needs to take care of the application development only.
+Django is free and open-source software.

 Install Django on CentOS 8

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Now, we install pip using the following command:

 Check the installed version of Pip:

 Step 4.
 Create a sample Django project.

 Now that the Django framework has been installed, you can give it a test drive by creating a sample project:

 The command above will create a directory myproject in your working directory ~, and store all necessary files within.